scybulski/laravel-assignment/README.md

 resulting in a `ServiceUnavailableException` being thrown.
 Provide request repetition mechanism and result cache to relieve external systems and minimize the probability of failure.

+# Set-up

+Run `artisan generate:jwt-key` to generate the JWT key.